rem-404/Shopify-Yaki-Theme/Readme.md

 Shopify Yaki Theme

-Base on dedut theme, with mostly customizable ui
+Theme from sratch with mostly customizable ui.

+Todos:
+  Add sections,
+  Customize the pages,
+  Implement mobile responsive,

+Note:   This is a development theme not meant for production.
+        For testing purposes only